MelisAnaturk/CMIC_deep_learning_projects/README.md

 2. MPHY0041: Machine Learning in Medical Imaging (contact: Andre Altmann, a.altmann@ucl.ac.uk)
 3. COMP0090: Introduction to Deep Learning (contact: Yipeng Hu, yipeng.hu@ucl.ac.uk)

+Useful packages to be aware of:
+1. MONAI: a PyTorch-based, open-source framework for deep learning in healthcare imaging:
+    1.1 Series of videos from a 2-day bootcamp introduction to MONAI (2020) 1.2 Various tutorials on 2D and 3D classification and segmentation examples
+2. Deep Learning Tool Kit (DLTK): an open-source deep learning library for medical imaging:
+    2.1 Introduction to Tensorflow and biomedical imaging analysis 2.2 Several tutorials covering the basics of reading in images, data augmentation and building a model

 ### 2.3 Getting started
 You can find advice on working with the Computer Science high-performance computing (HPC) cluster here.
 This includes links for things like: